Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Deposit

-A user can deposit funds by calling `deposit`.
-If ERC-20 tokens are deposited, the user first needs to approve the Exchange contract so the contract can transfer them to the contract using `transferFrom`. **ETH is supported**, no need to wrap it in WETH when using off-chain balances.
+A user can deposit ERC20 tokens by calling `deposit`.
+If ERC-20 tokens are deposited, the user first needs to approve the Deposit contract so the contract can transfer them to the contract using `transferFrom`. **ETH is supported**, no need to wrap it in WETH when using off-chain balances.

 A user can deposit to any Ethereum address, even if that address does not have an account yet.

-A fee can be paid to the operator on-chain in ETH.
-No fixed fee is enforced because the operator is not required to process the deposit.
-If the operator does not process the deposit after `MAX_AGE_DEPOSIT_UNTIL_WITHDRAWABLE` seconds, the user can withdraw the deposited amount + ETH fee directly from the exchange contract using `withdrawFromDepositRequest`.
+If the operator does not process the deposit after `MAX_AGE_DEPOSIT_UNTIL_WITHDRAWABLE` seconds, the user can withdraw the deposited amount directly from the exchange contract using `withdrawFromDepositRequest`.

 ### Gas cost